-Prof. A.M.
+Prof. a.M.
 Dlamini

-The specific objectives of the IPGS include the Graduation following:
+The specific objectives of the IPGS include the following:

-- To coordinate, plan and implement postgraduate studies programmes throughout the University; - To establish post-graduate programmes at an international standard, in areas relevant to the cultural, intellectual and economic development of the Kingdom of Eswatini; - To meet the personal and professional development needs of the graduate output of UNESWA strengthened programmes at the Bachelor level; - To provide professional manpower in areas relevant to national development goals; and, - To provide training in research.
+- To coordinate, plan and implement postgraduate studies programmes throughout the University; - To establish post-graduate programmes at an international standard, in areas relevant to the cultural, intellectual and economic development of the Kingdom of Eswatini; - To meet the personal and professional development needs of the graduate output of UNESWA strengthened programmes at the Bachelor level; - To provide professional manpower in areas relevant to national development goals; and, To provide training in recerch - To provide training in research.